sfilip/firpm/README.md

 ## Folder organization

-Previous to November 2019, there were three different folders containing implementations with different numerical precision used for the computations:
+Prior to November 2019, there were three different folders containing implementations with different numerical precision used for the computations:
 * double (64-bit)
 * long double (80-bit on x86 architectures)